What You Need to Know About Lug Nuts

 Lug Nut Size vs. Seat

-There are two terms you need to know when talking about the right lug nut for your vehicle:
+There are two terms you need to understand when it comes to looking for the right lug nuts for your vehicle:

-This has a beveled 60 degree angled surface and is the most popular type for aftermarket wheels.
+- The Conical Seat: Displays a beveled 60-degree angled surface and is the most popular type for aftermarket wheels.

 Conical lugs fit into cone seated lug holes and are incredibly easy to work with since that 60-degree slope actually self-centers the lug when tightened down.

 Conical lugs like most of the other lug types can come in closed, open, long, and short styles depending on the cap type.

 Be sure you know the cap type when ordering lugs so you don't get ones that prevent the cap from fitting properly.